edysfy/Group_website/uxDesign.md

 ## Implementation of the initial search bar and post form.

 At this stage, we have a basic prototype.
 We were getting used to Mapbox and its GeoJson requirements.
 Before dealing with user authentication, we wanted to display GeoJson data on the map, implement a basic search filter, and allow users to post by clicking on a button, and routing users to a post page so they can make a post.
-Ed, suggested that we get rid of the white map, and use a black map as the contrast between pink was preferred.
+Ed suggested that we get rid of the white map and use a black map as the contrast between pink was preferred.
 After some feedback from family and friends, It became obvious that the black map was preferred over this theme.

 We also new that we wanted to search through the posts.
 At the start we didn't know the criteria.
 We built a search bar at the bottom of the map where the user can search by keyword and by date.
 Later on as we developed a more complex search for users [here](#sp), we decided to leave this search bar for non users.
-However, we eventually remove this component because of the feedback received [here](#nos).
+However, we eventually removed this component because of the feedback received [here](#nos).

   <p align="center">
   <img align="center" src="supporting_images/ugly.png" width="550px">